CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/Authentication/sso-smartlink.md

 ### Identity search field

-`identity_field` : This mandatory field allows to specify which learner data, into your SSO link, will be used to identify a learner in the Crossknowledge Learning Suite (CKLS).
+`identity_field` : This mandatory field allows to specify which learner data, into your SSO link, will be used to identify a learner in the CrossKnowledge Learning Suite (CKLS).

 The fields below can be used as a value for this parameter (key/value format) :